andy99288/homeremote/README.md

 9) Go back to the explorer, right click on Hubitat in devices, and choose Synchronize Devices.
 The devices you authorized in Hubtitat should show up.
 10) Start designing!
 See http://thehomeremote.com/ for documentation/community forums.
 Basically, you add a control and assign its state to one of the devices you just added.

 The app and/or connection between the two needs improvement.
 An API interface would be preferrable.
-Until an APi is available, I'm looking for help improving the code for the HTTP connection.
-The http connection is a bit slow and seems to bog down the hubitat if you add a lot of devices.
+Until an API is available, I'm looking for help improving the code for the HTTP connection.
+The HTTP connection is a bit slow and seems to bog down the Hubitat if you add a lot of devices or refersh the device states too often.

-This app was based on, and still shows the original header information, for The Home Remote app for SmartThings.
+This Hubitat app was based on, and still shows header information for The Home Remote app for SmartThings.